vinaykumarhegde/webrtc-build/README.md

 ### make

-The orchestration for building, packaging and publishing using:
+Building and packaging using:

 * [depot_tools](http://www.chromium.org/developers/how-tos/depottools) and
 * `scripts/`

-is done using a :neckbeard: `make` file.
-Its copied to `/opt/webrtc/Makefile` by `ansible` when provisioning.
+is done using a :neckbeard: `make` file and copied to `/opt/webrtc/Makefile` by `ansible` when provisioning.
 So e.g. to do everything:

 ```bash